greenled/gloo/README.md

 Gloo - A dead simple pastebin with many features
 ================================================

-Copyright 2013 by Juan Carlos Mejías Rodríguez
+Copyright 2013 by Juan Carlos Mejías Rodríguez (greenLED)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by